PEACHS481/SRUS-SP-GAMES/knowledge-and-reflection.md

 4. Which of the above hash functions would you choose to implement the requirements of the task?
 Why?

-> For the tasks requirements, I have went with the ASCII hash function.
+> For the tasks requirements, I have gone with the ASCII hash function.
 This because the size of the hashmap is very small and is efficient. another benefit is for learning purposes, as that its easy to understand on how the input is changing the output.
 > There is also good determinism as the same input always gives the same output. as the hashmap size is small, The ASCII hash is good for testing and better understanding on how hashmaps work.
 > there can be collisions and the clustering is often as a small change in the output leads to a small change for the output.